Steve-Mcl/node-red-contrib-mcprotocol/README.md

   - R
 - ASCII and BINARY mode *(See Note 2)*

-Credits to [plcpeople](https://github.com/plcpeople/mcprotocol) for his implementation of mcprotocol Credits to [Jozo132](https://github.com/Jozo132/node-omron-read.git) for his original implementation node-omron-read on which this is based

 ### Prerequisites for Windows

 * git	(Used for repository cloning/downloads)